manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 directly rooted in the `extensions` package, however it is still best to qualify extension classes with your project or module name to prevent naming collisions.

-Additionally, an extension class must be annotated with `manifold.ext.api.Extension`, which distinguishes extension classes from other classes that may reside in the same package.
+Additionally, an extension class must be annotated with `manifold.ext.rt.api.Extension`, which distinguishes extension classes from other classes that may reside in the same package.

 ## Extension Method Basics